lacanoid/pgddl/README.md

 Advantages over using other tools like `psql` or `pgdump` include:

-- You can use it extract DDL with any client which support running plain SQL queries
+- You can use it to extract DDL with **any client** which support running plain SQL queries
 - With SQL you can select things to dump by using usual SQL semantics (WHERE, etc)
-- Special function for creating scripts, which drop and recreate entire dependancy trees.
+- Special function for creating scripts, which drop and recreate entire **dependancy trees**.
   This is useful for example, when one wishes to rename some columns in a view with dependants.
   This works particularly great with transactional DDL of Postgres.
 - Created scripts are somewhat more intended to be run and copy/pasted manually by the DBA into other databases/scripts.
-This involves pretty printing, using idempotent DDL where possible (preferring ALTER to CREATE), creating indexes which are part of a constraint with ADD CONSTRAINT and so on.
+This involves pretty printing, using **idempotent DDL** where possible (preferring ALTER to CREATE), creating indexes which are part of a constraint with ADD CONSTRAINT and so on.
-- No shell access or shell commands with hairy options required (for running pg_dump), just use SELECT and hairy SQL!
+- **No shell access** or shell commands with hairy options required (for running pg_dump), just use SELECT and hairy SQL!
-- It is entrely made out of plain SQL functions.
-It is kind of a reference for system catalogs.
+- It is entrely made out of **plain SQL functions**.
+It is also a kind of a reference for system catalogs.

 Some disadvantages:

-- Not all Postgres objects and all options are supported.
+- Not all Postgres objects and all options are supported yet.
-  The package provides support for basic user-level objects one needs on everyday basis.
+  The package provides support for basic user-level objects such as types, classes and functions.
-  Initially, support for all `reg*` objects and SQL standard compliant stuff is planned, with more stuff coming later.
+  Initially, support for all `reg*` objects and SQL standard compliant stuff is planned first, with more fringe stuff coming later.
+See file `ROADMAP.md`
 - It is not well tested at all.
 While it contains a number of regression tests, these can be hardly considered as proofs of correctness.
 Be certain there are bugs.
 Use at your own risk!
   Do not run generated scripts on production databases without testing them!
 - It is kind of slow-ish for complicated dependancy trees

 That said, it has still proven useful in a number of situations.

 Curently developed and tested on PostgreSQL 9.6.
 Might work with other versions.